Kluvens/python_learning_notebook/README.md

 # the code will not run in the file which imports the module
 ```

+## Python Properties to Note
+- Everything in Python is an object
+- Every object in Python has a type
+- type and class are synonymous

 # Python Advanced Syntax
 ## Python Recursion
 Recursion means defining a problem in terms of itself.